Rhylee Suyom has hopped in three different worlds: the academe, the corporate, and the media. He enjoys being with nature and his family.

 Instagram Has Ruined Me & The Facebook Eye

-The purpose of taking pictures had changed through time, if before the purpose of taking pictures was to capture the image to keep the memory of it.
-As it goes then one cannot say it happened of he experienced it unless there is a capture image.
-But now that consumerism has been more evident taking images has been made for the purpose of sharing it on social media.
-Every image taken should be worthy of posting on Instagram, Facebook or Twitter.
+The purpose of taking pictures had changed through time before the purpose of taking pictures was to capture the image to keep the memory of it.
+As it goes then one cannot say it happened or he experienced it unless there is a captured image.
+But now that consumerism has been more evident taking images has been made for the purpose of sharing them on social media.
+Every image taken should be worthy of posting on Instagram, Facebook, or Twitter.

 Sontag, Susan.
 (1977).
 On Photography; In Plato’s Cave.
 New York: Picador.
 1 – 24. https://sites.uni.edu/fabos/seminar/readings/sontag.pdf